Titus: Succession

 Vespasian died of an infection on 23 or 24 June 79 AD, and was immediately succeeded by his son Titus.
 He was the first Roman emperor to come to the throne after his own biological father.
-As Pharaoh of Egypt, Titus adopted the titulary Autokrator Titos Kaisaros Hununefer Benermerut (“Emperor Titus Caesar, the perfect and popular youth”).
+As Pharaoh of Egypt, Titus adopted the titulary Autokrator Titos Kaisaros Hununefer Benermerut ("Emperor Titus Caesar, the perfect and popular youth").
 Because of his many (alleged) vices, many Romans feared that he would be another Nero.
 Against those expectations, however, Titus proved to be an effective emperor and was well loved by the population, who praised him highly when they found that he possessed the greatest virtues, instead of vices.

 One of his first acts as emperor was to order a halt to trials based on treason charges, which had long plagued the principate.
 The law of treason, or law of majestas, was originally intended to prosecute those who had corruptly "impaired the people and majesty of Rome" by any revolutionary action.
 Under Augustus, however, that custom had been revived and applied to cover slander and libel as well.
 This led to numerous trials and executions under Tiberius, Caligula, and Nero, and the formation of networks of informers (delators), which terrorised Rome's political system for decades.

 Titus put an end to that practice against himself or anyone else and declared:

 It is impossible for me to be insulted or abused in any way.
 For I do naught that deserves censure, and I care not for what is reported falsely.
 As for the emperors who are dead and gone, they will avenge themselves in case anyone does them a wrong, if in very truth they are demigods and possess any power.

 Consequently, no senators were put to death during his reign; he thus kept to his promise that he would assume the office of Pontifex Maximus "for the purpose of keeping his hands unstained".
 Informants were publicly punished and banished from the city.
 Titus further prevented abuses by making it unlawful for a person to be tried under different laws for the same offense.
 Finally, when Berenice returned to Rome, he sent her away.

 As emperor, he became known for his generosity, and Suetonius states that upon realising he had brought no benefit to anyone during a whole day he remarked, "Friends, I have lost a day".

 Challenges

 Although Titus's brief reign was marked by a relative absence of major military or political conflicts, he faced a number of major disasters.
 A few months after his accession, Mount Vesuvius erupted.
 The eruption almost completely destroyed the cities and resort communities around the Bay of Naples.
-The cities of Pompeii and Herculaneum were buried under metres of stone and lava, killing thousands.
+The cities of Pompeii and Herculaneum were buried under metres of stone and ash, killing thousands.
 Titus appointed two ex-consuls to organise and coordinate the relief effort and personally donated large amounts of money from the imperial treasury to aid the victims of the volcano.
 Additionally, he visited Pompeii once after the eruption and again the following year.